- Home

 Your treatment plan

-Your treatment plan will depend on the type, size and position of the cancer, and your overall health and wellbeing.
-This means that the number of treatments can vary.
-Some people will have five sessions a week for several weeks, others may have a much shorter course.
+The number of treatments vary and may take 2–7 weeks to complete.
+Your treatment team will consider things such as the type and position of the skin cancer and your preferences and circumstances to tailor the best treatment course.
+Some people have 5 sessions a week for several weeks, while others may have a much shorter course of treatment.

 What to expect after

-Skin in the treatment area may become red, dry and sore 2–3 weeks after treatment starts.
-This soreness may get worse after treatment has finished but it usually improves within six weeks.
-The treatment team will recommend creams to use to make you more comfortable.
+Skin in the treatment area may become red, dry or moist, and sore 7–10 days after treatment starts, depending on how long you have treatment.
+This soreness may get worse after treatment has finished but it usually improves within 6 weeks.
+The treatment team will suggest creams or coverings to make you more comfortable.

 For more on this, see our general section on Radiation therapy or find out more about the different types of skin cancer.